Nickchapman3773/Uranium-Fever/docs/main/faq.md

 - **BASS Init/XD3 Input Errors - I got a BASS Init/XD3 Input Error while installing TTW.
 How do I fix it?**
   - You are either using non-English versions of Fallout: New Vegas or Fallout 3, lack the associated DLCs, or have not completed a [clean installation](https://uraniumfever.net/docs/main/setup#-creating-clean-installs-and-backups-) appropriately.

+- **Black screen with crash when launching?**
+  - This is caused by having RTSS open when updating the list.
+Force close RTSS from task manager, restart your PC, rerun RTSS from the Uranium Fever folder, and launch from MO2 as normal.

 - **Bobbleheads/Skill Books - I used to know exactly where to find all of the bobbleheads/skill books, but they aren't where I expect them.
 Why?**
   - They have all been relocated.
 Gone are the days of free, predictable SPECIAL/Skill points.
 We enjoy the sense of discovery associated with their relocation, and hope you will too.